crunchysoul/portfolio-1/README.md

 # Trello Board
 I am using agile methodologies in building my project which is why I opened a public Trello board.
 This kept me organized all throughout the project and minimize the stress in remembering all the details and putting them into action.

-The trello board can be found at https://trello.com/b/pEZaMjod
+The trello board can be found at this [link](https://trello.com/b/pEZaMjod)

 # Mood Board
 My Pinterest mood board is composed of photos from keywords "Winter", "Wolf", "Hipster", "Vikings" and "Beards".
 Mostly, what I got on this board are the Runic Typography and symbols for my logo and the Hazy Nature background idea for my hero image.
 My colour choice was already decided upon even before I completed my mood board and I am quite happy with it.

-My pinterest mood board can be found at https://au.pinterest.com/glenndimaliwat/portfolio-moodboard/
+My pinterest mood board can be found at this [link](https://au.pinterest.com/glenndimaliwat/portfolio-moodboard/)

 My Spotify playlist set most of the mood on my website.
 I believe it has created a very calm ambience and a good balance between content and theme.
 I appreciated this mood board more than the Pinterest because the music also kept me productive as I was designing my mockup in Figma.

-The spotify playlist can be found at https://goo.gl/qkK2sU
+The spotify playlist can be found at this [link](https://goo.gl/qkK2sU)

 # Inspiration
 My tagline is inspired by these popular quotes.